"One of the things that I love about MIT Sloan is that it does a good job of integrating with the rest of MIT."

 There are no restrictions for the format you choose - be creative!

-What other information can I share in the optional essay?
+What other information can I share in the optional question?

 Feel free to use this section to explain any gaps in your resume, extenuating circumstances that led to poor performance, choice of recommenders, etc. If you choose to do this, you can also include an additional essay or multimedia component.